Help Elect Pro-Equality Candidates

 Angie Craig has been a vocal supporter and leader for LGBT equality, and would be the first openly LGBT mother in Congress if elected.
-Through her advocacy, Angie helped her employer--a Fortune 500 company--create a more pro-LGBT workplace, and become the first company in Minnesota to publicly support marriage equality.
-Her opponents in this open seat stand opposed to equality, and the frontrunner for the GOP nomination, talk show host Jason Lewis, has been openly hostile.
+Through her advocacy, Angie helped her employer, a Fortune 500 company, create a more pro-LGBT workplace, and become the first company in Minnesota to publicly support marriage equality.
+Republican nominee Jason Lewis, a talk show host, stands opposed to equality and has been openly hostile.
 Lewis claims there’s no constitution right to marriage (thankfully the Supreme Court disagreed) and has said allowing transgender students to use their preferred restroom is “an abomination that no school district should adopt.”
 Please help Angie Craig defeat this bigotry with a contribution to her campaign today.

 HRC Equality Votes

 “HRC Equality Votes,” is a Super PAC established by HRC to perform an unprecedented organizational effort to register and mobilize the nation’s pro-equality majority, and elect Hillary Clinton and pro-LGBT candidates up and down ballot.

 Already this election, HRC opened offices and sent staff and grassroots volunteers to Iowa, New Hampshire, Nevada and South Carolina to do voter contact and turnout.
 “HRC Equality Votes” mobilized its members and supporters to make thousands of voter calls in Super Tuesday states and will continue to do so through the election.

 Our opponents are writing big checks to reverse the amazing progress we’ve accomplished.
 HRC has to raise funds for our cause one contribution at a time to make sure that does not happen.
 We need your help.
 The stakes could not be higher.